jerickjoe111/launch-school/JS210/course_topics.md

 b // => 1 Still points to this value
 ```

-If the variable `x` refers to an object and the code `let y = x;` is executed, the variable `y` holds a reference to the same object, not a copy of that object.
+If the variable `x` refers to an object and the code `let y = x;` is executed, the variable `y` then is holding a reference to the same object, not a copy of that object.
 Any modifications made to the object through the variable `y` are also visible through the variable `x`:

 ```js
 let array = [1];